 Computer languages frequently provide a variety of sizes for integer variables.
 Languages may support short, integer, long, and even big integers.
 Interfacing with protocols, device drivers, embedded systems, low level graphics or other external constructs may require each bit or set of bits to have a particular meaning.
 Those bit sets may or may not coincide with the sizes supported by a particular language implementation.
-When they do

-Stephen Michell 2015-6-28 6:26 Al Formatted: English (US) not, it is common practice to pack all of the bits into one word.
+When they do not, it is common practice to pack all of the bits into one word.
 Masking and shifting of the word using powers of two to pick out individual bits or using sums of powers of 2 to pick out subsets of bits (for example, using $28=2^2+2^3+2^4$ to create the mask 11100 and then shifting 2 bits) provides a way of extracting those bits.
 Knowledge of the underlying bit storage is usually not necessary to accomplish simple extractions such as these.
 Problems can arise when programmers mix their techniques to reference the bits or output the bits.
-Problems can arise when programmers mix arithmetic and logical operations to reference the bits or output the bits.
 The storage ordering of the bits may not be what the programmer expects.